Business agility is key to survival in a pandemic era | Produced by Seattle Times Marketing

 For Valerie Madison, who designs and creates unique jewelry from ethically sourced materials, the pandemic struck at a pivotal moment for her business, coinciding with her transition from private showings in a small studio to an all-new model: public hours in a much larger space in the Madrona neighborhood.

-Madison, who offers private consultations with jewelry shoppers in Seattle as well as Chicago and Brooklyn, began offering online orders in January, then saw them nearly double in the past few months.
+Madison, who offers private consultations with jewelry shoppers in Seattle as well as Chicago and Brooklyn, began offering online consultations in January, then saw them nearly double in the past few months.

 She said the digital component of her business, Valerie Madison Fine Jewelry, has served as a bridge to the opening of her downtown showroom in early July.